Flowers

 -

-In dahlia classes, green centers should not be showing and the blooms should be approximately 45 degree angle from stem
+In dahlia classes, green centres should not be showing and the blooms should be approximately 45 degrees from the stem

 -

-Ideal gladiolus should be 1/3 open, 1/3 bud and 1/3 green.
-Please use tall, sturdy container
+Ideal gladiolus should be 1/3 open, 1/3 bud, 1/3 green, please use a tall sturdy container

 -